 Reboot Your Verizon Retail Note 4 into the Download Mode

-Now, you need to get into the Bootloader/Fastboot mode to flash factory images or firmwares.
+Now, you need to get into the Bootloader/Fastboot mode to flash factory images or firmware.
 Samsung Galaxy devices feature a Download Mode that prepares your device to receive data from your computer via a dedicated flashing tool called Odin.
 Here’s how you can boot your Samsung Verizon Retail Note 4 into the Download Mode.
 Turn off your device and then press and hold Volume UP + Home + Power buttons simultaneously for 2-3 seconds.

 After pressing the Volume Up key, your device will get into the Odin mode and it simply means that you can proceed with installing your firmware, CF-Auto-Root or CWM/TWRP recovery file.
 Here is how Download mode screen on Samsung devices looks like: